Operator guide

 See the blast radius.
 Restore a blocked agent.

-Command one · assess before you enforce · sentinel scan
+Command one · assess before you enforce · interpose scan

 SafeIt refuses to walk a directory that is not a project root, no package.json or .git, unless you pass --path or --force.
 So it never crawls a home directory by accident.
 Symlinks are skipped.